fsvreddit/automod-sync/README.md

 `#share Profanity filter`

-To include a rule in your AutoModerator ruleset, create an empty rule in your automod configuration starting with an #include directive like this:
+To include a rule from another subreddit in your AutoModerator ruleset, create an empty rule in your automod configuration starting with an #include directive like this:

 `#include <subname> <Rule Name or identifier>`